carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 Metric functions are similar to loss functions, except the results from evaluating a metric are not used when training the model.
 Note you are able to use any loss function as a metric.

-Typically you will use `accuracy`, which calculates how often the model predictions match the true labels.
+Typically, for classification problems, you will use `accuracy`, which calculates how often the model predictions match the true labels.

 The accuracy function creates two local variables, total and count, that it uses to compute the frequency with which predictions matches labels.
 This frequency is ultimately returned as accuracy: an operation that divides the  total by count.